bfazen/AccessMRS/README.md

 AccessMRS is an Android client for accessing and editing OpenMRS patient data and forms.
-This application is one part of a free and open-source application suite (including AccessForms, AccessAdmin, and AccessMaps) that was designed to provide Community Health Workers a Clinical Decision Support tool to help collect patient data and disseminate information, education and communication (IEC) materials.
+This application is one part of a free and open-source application suite (including AccessForms, AccessAdmin, and AccessMaps) that was designed to provide Community Health Workers a Clinical Decision Support tool and SmartForms to help collect patient data and disseminate information, education and communication (IEC) materials.
 AccessMRS is currently being piloted amongst Kenya MOH Community Health Volunteers in western Kenya.

 # General
 This application works as an interface for remotely viewing clinical data from OpenMRS, adding new clients to OpenMRS, providing patient-specific SmartForm reminders for individual patients, filling forms on a client, and sending data to OpenMRS through an encrypted SSL tunnel.